Brian-Rojas/Coronavirus/README.md

 # Coronavirus Stats

-Coronavirus Stats allows you to view the latest data and news articles in real time The new epidemic is here!
-Be one step ahead and have the latest data at your fingertips.
+An application developed to view the latest statistics and news articles on the COVID-19 outbreak.
+Was released for both Android and iOS.
+Unfortunately, was later removed from the stores to prevent panic.
 	* View a simple chart with all the current data
 	* Read top headlines
 	* Visualize the virus spread with an interactive map